 Even if you're just cooking for your immediate family, making a successful holiday dinner can be an overwhelming, frantic experience.
 But with some planning, it doesn’t have to be!
-Here are nine tips for a stress-free preparation of some of Rosh HaShanah’s most iconic dishes.
+Here are nine iconic Rosh HaShanah dishes with tips for stress-free preparation.

-Tina’s Tidbit: When using a freezer bag, place a straw in a partially closed bag and suck out all the air through the straw until you see the bag collapse around the contents of the bag.
+Tina’s Tidbit: When using a freezer bag, place a straw in a partially closed bag and suck out all the air until you see the bag collapse around its contents.
 While still sucking, pull the straw out and completely seal the bag.
-This will help to protect the flavor and consistency of all your frozen foods.
+This will help protect the flavor and consistency of all your frozen foods.

 2. Chicken Soup